Votre panier est vide !

 Since 2005, Foie gras has been officially part of our national French heritage but foie gras is a refined product (and thus expensive) which must be consumed occasionally as a treat with family or friends.

 To consume foie gras whilst making sure the calorific value of a meal is reasonable, I advise you, if the foie gras is to be served as a starter, to eat a light appetizer made up of raw vegetable sticks served with a fromage blanc based sauce.

 Whether it’s for foie gras or for any other product, the simplest thing to do is to properly read the label.
 The shorter the list of ingredients the better it is and the more chance we have of getting something natural.

 As soon as the list starts to lengthen, we start to see complicated names and number codes etc. generally this means additives, colourings and preservatives.

-We already consume them in great quantity, especially in industrial products.
+We already consume them in great quantity, especially in highly processed and industrial products.
 However, we don’t necessarily have enough distance vis-à-vis these products to evaluate the combined effect of the different molecules on our health.
 It is thus preferable to consume the most natural foies gras.